by Dr. C.H. Weaver M.D. ASCO 9/2021 update

 Monaleesa-3 Clinical Trial

 The Monaleesa-3 clinical trial evaluated 726 postmenopausal patients with ER+, HER2-Neg advanced breast cancer who were treated with Kisqali® + Faslodex (fulvestrant) and compared to treatment with Faslodex alone.1,2 The study demonstrated that the addition of Kisqali delayed cancer progression and prolonged survival.
 The initial trial results showed significantly longer overall survival in women treated with Kisqali.
-Longer follow up results were released in the NEJM and at the 2021 American Society of Clinical Oncology Annual Meeting.9,15,16
+Longer follow up results were released in the NEJM and at the 2022 European Society Oncology Annual Meeting.9,15,16

 After a median follow-up of 56.3 months, average survival for patients taking Kisqali in combination with fulvestrant was 53.7 months vs. 41.5 months for fulvestrant alone.